AfifehGhaemnia/YARPOSE.RazXgGen/README.md

 Radar Chart for Analog Designs Evaluation and Comparison using Chart.js

-By [M. B. Ghaznavi-Ghoushchi](https://github.com/ghoushchi).
+By [M. B. Ghaznavi-Ghoushchi](https://github.com/ghoushchi). this code had been modified by AfifehGhaemnia : (https://github.com/AfifehGhaemnia) for digital design

 This repo is the official implementation of "[RazXgGen.py - A python package for generating Razavi's Analog Exa-gons (Analog Octagon)++](https://github.com/yarpose/YARPOSE.RazXgGen)".